RETprojects/FloodScan/README.md

 FloodScan: Flood Mapping Semantic Segmentation Using a U-Net Model with Feature Representations of Sentinel-1 and Sentinel-2 Data

-Yu Liu, Max Romanelli, Neelima Srivastava, Re ́mi Toutin
+Yu Liu, Max Romanelli, Neelima Srivastava, Rémi Toutin

 Georgia Institute of Technology